301 Redirects

 Why Use a 301 Redirect?

-Preserve SEO Value: When a webpage’s URL changes, a 301 Redirect helps to transfer the majority of the original page’s link equity, or “link juice,” to the new URL.
-This helps maintain the page’s search engine ranking and authority, minimizing the impact on SEO performance.
+• Preserve SEO Value: When a webpage’s URL changes, a 301 redirect helps to transfer the majority of the original page’s link equity, or “link juice,” to the new URL.
+This helps maintain the page’s search engine ranking and authority, minimising the impact on SEO performance.

 How Does a 301 Redirect Work?